The boring story and AI chatbot development in mIRC

 - Centralize the knowledge database somewhere and secure it.

-As I grow older, my memory becomes weaker.
-Perhaps, an application like this in future may try to capture everything of my knowledge and able to recall or remember it for me one day once I forgot something.
+As I grow older, my memory recall becomes weaker.
+Perhaps, an application like this in future may try to capture everything of my knowledge and able to recall or remember it for me one day once I forgot something I could just ask it.

 Artificial intelligence and the technology are one side of the life that always interest and surprise us with the new ideas, topics, innovations, products …etc. AI is still not implemented as the films representing it (i.e. intelligent robots), however there are many important tries to reach the level and to compete in market, like sometimes the robots that they show in TV.
 Nevertheless, the hidden projects and the development in industrial companies.